 Completes all assignments correctly, in a professional manner, and by the allotted due dates Strong skills, knowledge, and/or dispositions.
 Competency above developmental level.
 Proficient skills, knowledge, and/or dispositions.
 Competency at developmental level.
 Inconsistent skills, knowledge, and/or dispositions.
 Competency nearing developmental level.
 Limited skills, knowledge, and/or dispositions.
 Competency below developmental level.
 Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
 Demonstrates effective use of healthy coping skills and personal wellness strategies (and/or demonstrates a strong willingness to grow in these areas) Strong skills, knowledge, and/or dispositions.
 Competency above developmental level.
 Proficient skills, knowledge, and/or dispositions.
 Competency at developmental level.
 Inconsistent skills, knowledge, and/or dispositions.
 Competency nearing developmental level.
 Limited skills, knowledge, and/or dispositions.
 Competency below developmental level.
 Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
 Demonstrates acceptance of others, avoids imposing judgement (both positive and negative) and personal opinions on clients Strong skills, knowledge, and/or dispositions.
 Competency above developmental level.
 Proficient skills, knowledge, and/or dispositions.
 Competency at developmental level.
 Inconsistent skills, knowledge, and/or dispositions.
 Competency nearing developmental level.
 Limited skills, knowledge, and/or dispositions.
 Competency below developmental level.
 Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
-Demonstrates sound judgment in making ethical decisions and adheres to all legal and professional requirements Strong skills, knowledge, and/or dispositions.
+Demonstrates soundjudgment in makingethical decisions andadheres to all legal andprofessional requirementsDemonstratesmulticultural competenceappropriate to traininglevel (e.g., expresses Strong skills, knowledge, and/or dispositions.
 Competency above developmental level.
+Strong skills, knowledge, and/or dispositions.
+Competency above Proficient skills, knowledge, and/or dispositions.
+Competency at developmental level.
 Proficient skills, knowledge, and/or dispositions.
-Competency at developmental level.
+Competency at Inconsistent skills, knowledge, and/or dispositions.
+Competency nearing developmental level.
 Inconsistent skills, knowledge, and/or dispositions.
-Competency nearing developmental level.
-Limited skills, knowledge, and/or dispositions.
+Competency nearing Limited skills, knowledge, and/or dispositions.
 Competency below developmental level.
-Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
-Demonstrates multicultural competence appropriate to training level (e.g., expresses respect for cultural differences and others' perspectives) Strong skills, knowledge, and/or dispositions.
-Competency above developmental level.
-Proficient skills, knowledge, and/or dispositions.
-Competency at developmental level.
-Inconsistent skills, knowledge, and/or dispositions.
-Competency nearing developmental level.
 Limited skills, knowledge, and/or dispositions.
-Competency below developmental level.
-Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
+Competency below Significant remediation needed; deficits in knowledge, skills, and/or dispositions.
+Significant remediation needed; deficits in knowledge, skills, and/or respect for cultural differences and others' perspectives) developmental level. developmental level. developmental level. developmental level. dispositions.